Manirathinam21/Pothole_detection_YOLOv5/README.md

-# Forest Smoke Detection WebApp using Yolov5
+# Road Pothole Detection WebApp using Yolov5

 ## How to run app?
 ### 1. Clone the repository